Pliers in dreams are heralds of new challenges and the search for the best solutions...

 This dream book is a guide to explaining dreams.
 We assume that we are all different from each other, and therefore there are no identical dreams.
 When interpreting dreams, we assume that experience counts more than theory and that everyone can become an expert on their own dreams.

-The dream is the second and most enriching aspect of human life.
-It is a latent life...
-And since it is not fully explained, it has a lot of interesting, puzzling, and mysterious elements in it.
-Since ancient Persian and ancient Arabic times, various people have tried to explain dreams, interpret their meaning, and explain their relationship with real life.
-Observations were made during this centuries-long period, allowing dreams to be assigned appropriate meanings in life.
-Most often, one would like to consider a dream as a prophetic signal of what is to happen in the future.
-However, not all dreams are predictive.
+Dreams are the second most enriching aspect of human life.
+They represent our hidden life... and because they are not fully understood, they contain many interesting, puzzling, and mysterious elements.
+Since ancient Persian and Arabic times, various people have tried to explain dreams, interpret their meaning, and understand their relationship with real life.
+Observations made over the centuries have allowed dreams to be assigned appropriate meanings in our lives.
+Most often, dreams are considered a prophetic signal of what is to happen in the future, but not all dreams are prophetic.
 In many cases, they are a signal, a warning, or an indication of a course of action.

 Dreams are one of the most important elements of our lives because they can provide us with insights into our subconscious.
 Interpreting dreams is important because it can help us understand our fears, desires, and emotional problems that we need to face.
 Dreams can also help us find solutions to problems and make decisions.
 Discovering the secrets of dreams is important because it can lead to a better understanding of ourselves and the world around us.

 There are different types of dreams that we may encounter.
 One of the most popular types of dreams is the anxiety dream.
 This type of dream is usually caused by the fears and worries we have in our daily lives.
 Another type of dream is the daydream, in which the dream is triggered by events that take place during the day.
 Daydreaming can help us better understand our thoughts and feelings about these events.